 Work is related to energy, and since one of the most fundamental laws of nature is that energy is always conserved, work must be conserved.
 If the force applied to a pulley system is less than the force needed to lift the load, something must change to make the amount of work you do equal the amount of work needed to lift the load.

 The quantity that changes is distance.
-You apply less force to lift a load when using a pulley system, but you have to pull more rope to raise the load to a particular height.
+You apply less force to lift a load when using a pulley system, but you have to pull more on the end of the rope to raise the load to a particular height.
 If you have a double pulley system, you have to pull twice as much rope; in a triple pulley system, you have to pull three times as much, and so on.
 In fact, for any pulley system, you can calculate the amount of extra rope you have to pull by counting the number of ropes supporting the load.
+In this way work is conserved since it takes less force to lift but more distance.

 Weight and force aren't different quantities.
 An object's weight is nothing but the force exerted on it by gravity, so when you lift an object, you have to exert a force equal to the gravitational force.
-If you have a single pulley system, the pulley allows you to pull down on the rope instead of up, which is definitely easier, but the force you exert is still equal to the weight of the load you're lifting.
+If you have a single pulley system, the pulley allows you to change the direction of the force to pull down on the rope instead of up, which is definitely easier, but the force you exert is still equal to the weight of the load you're lifting because the mechanical advantage with one rope is just 1.

 An Example Pulley Weight Calculator